-- Elevate the operative leg to chest level whenever possible to decrease swelling. - Do not place pillows under knees (i.e. do not maintain knee in a flexed or bent position), but rather place pillows under the foot/ankle. - Use crutches to assist with walking you are able to bear as much weight as tolerated on operative leg unless otherwise instructed.
-You must weightbear with the brace on locked in full extension after surgery.
-Do not walk without brace on - Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- Elevate the operative leg to chest level whenever possible to decrease swelling. - Place pillows under knee to support brace locked at 30 degrees, it may be comfortable to purchase a donut to offload pressure over incision on your bottom - Use crutches to assist with walking you will be NONWEIGHTBEARING x 4 weeks with brace locked in 30 degrees of flexion following surgery and will transition to full weightbearing by 6 weeks. - Do not engage in activities which increase swelling/pain (prolonged periods of standing or walking) for the first 7-10 days following surgery. - Avoid long periods of sitting (without leg elevated) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable